techidaily/site-screen-sharing-recording/source/_posts/new-augmenting-your-stardew-experience-with-seven-top-mods.md

 ![monster-valley-poster](https://images.wondershare.com/filmora/article-images/monster-valley-poster.jpg)

+<!-- affiliate ads begin -->
+<iframe width="560" height="315" src="https://www.youtube.com/embed/aqeO4ed766s?si=AWtKHxP4hvQRd_lk" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<!-- affiliate ads end -->

 For the last year, video games about monsters meetings, swords, and birds have made their way into the gaming mainstream, and Monster Valley follows in their crazy tracks.
 The images and sprites of Pelican Town's most eligible families are turned into terrifying replacements in Monster Valley.
 Sebastian and Robin are transformed into devils, while Maru and Demetrius are transformed into stitched dolls.
 Elliott is transformed into a merman.

-<!-- affiliate ads begin -->
-<iframe width="560" height="315" src="https://www.youtube.com/embed/zAzTErKy6h8?si=vi5z3M9_7fW6qiAJ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
-<!-- affiliate ads end -->

 ### 7.Elle's Cat Replacements